General Market Overview

 Vacancy Rates

-With migration still driving demand, Australia’s rental market remains under pressure, and the tight supply of rental properties is expected to persist, particularly in high-demand cities.
-The national vacancy rate, though rising, remains far from ideal for renters, and affordability challenges are anticipated to continue.
-For private credit markets, these persistently low rental vacancy rates signal sustained demand for housing, which can reinforce investor confidence in real estate-backed lending.
-However, affordability constraints and rising interest rates could introduce challenges, particularly for borrowers with high leverage.
+Migration continues to fuel demand, keeping Australia’s rental market under sustained pressure.
+The tight supply of rental properties is expected to persist, particularly in high-demand urban areas.
+Although vacancy rates are rising, they remain far from ideal for renters, meaning affordability challenges are unlikely to ease.
+For private credit markets, persistently low rental vacancy rates signal ongoing demand for housing, reinforcing investor confidence in real estate-backed lending.
+However, affordability constraints and rising interest rates could pose challenges, particularly for borrowers with high leverage.

 House Rental Rates

-From a renter’s perspective, the Sydney rental market is in crisis, marked by severe undersupply, extremely low vacancy rates, and high demand catalysed by population growth and ascending construction costs.
-Despite some stabilisation, rents continue to surge, with average house rents reaching $775 per week, indicating a bleak future for renters in the city.
-Combined with a low vacancy rate of 1.6%, competition for rental properties is intense, further exacerbating the shortage of available homes.
-Factors such as rising construction costs, a limited pipeline of new housing projects, and regulatory hurdles have deterred investors, contributing to the scarcity of rental properties.
-Additionally, the influx of skilled immigrants and overseas students has put further strain on the market, while increased demand has pushed rental prices to record highs.
+From a renter’s perspective, Sydney’s rental market remains in crisis, plagued by severe undersupply, exceptionally low vacancy rates, and relentless demand fuelled by population growth and rising construction costs.
+While there are signs of stabilisation, rents continue to climb, with average weekly house rents reaching $781—painting a grim picture for tenants.
+A vacancy rate of just 1.9% has intensified competition for available properties, further exacerbating the scarcity of rental housing.
+Several factors have contributed to this crisis, including surging construction costs, a limited pipeline of new housing projects, and restrictive regulations that have deterred investors.
+Additionally, the influx of skilled immigrants and international students has heightened demand, pushing rental prices to record highs and straining an already limited housing supply.

 Forecasts provided above are representations from the below specified sources, this information is not to be relied upon as financial advice and Zagga makes no representations or warranties to its accuracy.
 Forecasts are constantly updated and should be independently considered by investors.